 You don’t have to have big budgets and a full-time marketing team to launch and execute a successful PR campaign.
-You don’t even need to have loads of contacts with journalists or a ready-made list with news stories waiting to be shared (although these also help).
-All you need a well-thought-out PR strategy, a bit of time, organization, and the right methods and tools for the job.
-That’s where this list can help – follow my step-by-step guide in doing PR on a budget.
+You don’t even need to have loads of contacts with journalists or a ready-made list of news stories waiting to be shared (although these also help).
+All you need is a well-thought-out PR strategy, a bit of time, some organization, and the right methods and tools for the job.
+That’s where this list can help—follow my step-by-step guide to doing PR on a budget.

 Create a PR Strategy Yourself

-PR is often misinterpreted and people think it needs special skills.
+PR is often misinterpreted, and people think it requires special skills.
 In reality, doing PR yourself is possible and manageable.

 Do you know your industry and business well?
-Most likely better than someone not familiar with your industry like an aside PR agent.
+Most likely better than someone unfamiliar with your industry, such as a public relations firm.
 Are you able to tell someone about it?
-I am sure you did it many times before, promoting your business.
+I am sure you have done it many times before, promoting your business.
 So congrats, you’re proficient.

 PR is not very different from any other marketing tool.
 You need to know your audience.
 Who are they?
 What do they like to read?
 What are their challenges?